microsoft/ContextShare/CONTRIBUTING.md

 - GitHub contributors page
 - Special thanks for significant contributions

-Thank you for helping make VS Code Copilot Catalog Manager better! 🚀
+Thank you for helping make ContextHub better! 🚀